ocurrent/ocluster/README.md

 service) and a secret granting them access to that particular object.

 There is no attempt at DoS protection from malicious clients or services.

+## Prometheus metrics

+You can run the scheduler with `--listen-prometheus=PORT` to expose Prometheus metrics on the given port.
+Then `http://...:PORT/metrics` provides the metrics for the scheduler itself, while `/pool/{pool}/worker/{worker}/metrics` provides the metrics for the given worker (which are fetched over capnp).